Troy Hunt: Data breaches

 Gizmodo included HIBP in its October 2018 list of "100 Websites That Shaped the Internet as We Know It".

 In August 2015, following the Ashley Madison data breach, Hunt received many emails from Ashley Madison members asking for help.
 He criticized the company for doing a poor job informing its userbase.

 In February 2016 children's toy-maker VTech, who had suffered a major data breach months earlier, updated its terms of service to absolve itself of wrongdoing in the event of future breaches.
 Hunt, who had added the data from VTech's breach to the databases of Have I Been Pwned?, published a blog post harshly criticizing VTech's new policy, calling it "grossly negligent".
 He later removed the VTech breach from the database, stating that only two people besides himself had access to the data and wishing to reduce the chance of its spread.

 In February 2017 Hunt published details of vulnerabilities in the Internet-connected children's toy, CloudPets, which had allowed access to 820,000 user records as well as 2.2 million audio files belonging to those users.

 In November 2017 Hunt testified before the United States House Committee on Energy and Commerce about the impact of data breaches.

 Also in November 2017 Hunt joined Report URI, a project (launched in 2015 by Scott Helme) which allows real-time monitoring of CSP and HPKP violations on a website.
 He planned to bring funding and his expertise to the project.

+Personal data breach

+On 24th March 2025, Hunt was targeted via a simple phishing campaign that hijacked his Mailchimp credentials.
+Over 16,000 email addresses were stolen, including data associated with the Email addresses, such as geolocation and IP addresses.
+Hunt discovered that his credentials were stolen after clicking on the phishing email which falsely stated that his account was restricted due to reports of spam, and he was required to login to review the details.
+Hunt wrote on his website that "Tiredness, was a major factor.
+I wasn't alert enough, and I didn't properly think through what I was doing".
+Troy Hunt published the stolen emails on his own platform, Have I been pwned?